 In general it is recommended that juniors compete in at least one club or Interschools event before competing at the State Junior Championships, and that they compete at the State Junior Championship before competing at the Australian Junior Championship.
 However, talented juniors can also jump straight in at Australian Junior Championship level.

 The biggest school events on the calendar are the Interschools, Also very suitable for school-age skiers are club events such as the Snow Trek & Travel Mini-Series at Falls Creek, the Lake Mountain Mini-Series, and the Paddy Pallin Junior events at Perisher and Charlotte Pass, which provide a much more low-key relaxed introduction to ski racing.
-No pre-preparation is required for these events, you can just enter on the day.
+No pre-entry is required for these events, you can just enter on the day.

 Club events are the staple of the race calendar, low-key events open to everyone.
 Pre-entry to the events via online registration when it is available is very helpful for race ogrganisers, but entry on the day is also available at all except for the Kangaroo Hoppet.
-Regular participants may be interested in signing up for Victorian Ski Chase or NSW Masters series.

 Events such as the Kangaroo Hoppet and NSW XC Week cater for all levels of participants, from beginners to elite.
 For newcomers to cross country skiing, these events are a great opportunity to meet skiers of all shapes and sizes. and see what the sport can offer.

 If you’re not quite sure yet that racing is your thing, there are a number of events on the race calendar that are about skill development and an introduction to the sport.
-These include Fast & Female, Ski de Femme and the Snowsports ACT Come & Try XC days.
+These include Ski de Femme and the Snowsports ACT Come & Try XC days.
 For other ways to get started on the non-racing side have a browse around Discover XC.